Only Shallow: Music video

 The music video for "Only Shallow" was directed by frequent collaborator Angus Cameron.
-Cameron had previously directed the music video for My Bloody Valentine's previous single "Soon", and "Swallow" from the band's Tremolo EP, and would later direct the video for "To Here Knows When."
+Cameron had previously directed the music videos for My Bloody Valentine's "Soon", "Swallow", and "To Here Knows When" from the band's Tremolo EP.
 The video features footage of the band performing the song interlaced with close-ups of Bilinda Butcher singing.
 The video also features rapid changes in the camera direction.

 Stylus Magazine described the video as "the only video which does not look like an outtake from cover shots for Isn't Anything and also the only one featuring "real" performance footage.
 To get a visual sense of what makes this song musically stunning, watch how Belinda [sic] Butcher's singing face montages to wildly cavorting guitar and bass frets and is interspersed with the subdued playing of the band."

 Cover versions

-American instrumental band Japancakes covered "Only Shallow" on Loveless (2007), a tribute album covering the original Loveless in its entirety and replaced Butcher's vocals with steel guitar and distortion with a clean sound.
+American instrumental band Japancakes covered "Only Shallow" on Loveless (2007), their tribute album covering the original Loveless in its entirety but replacing the vocals with steel guitar and the distortion with a clean sound.

-Canadian drone metal band Nadja covered "Only Shallow" on the band's covers album When I See the Sun Always Shines on TV (2009), slowed the song down and used digital distortion.
+Canadian drone metal band Nadja covered "Only Shallow" on the band's covers album When I See the Sun Always Shines on TV (2009), slowing the song down and used digital distortion.

-The song was covered by Japanese band Tokyo Shoegazer for the tribute album Yellow Loveless released in 2013 and by Aydo Abay and his Band KEN in 2005 on the album I Am Thief.
+The song was covered by Japanese band Tokyo Shoegazer for the tribute album Yellow Loveless (2013), and by Aydo Abay and his Band KEN on the album I Am Thief (2015).